Rooted in 1770 – still growing in 2020!

-This page gives you some history of our present church which is on Sunny Avenue in Bury.
-It was built in the 1960’s on land given by Lord Derby back in 1914 and originally it was to be a daughter church to the old St John’s which was built in 1770.
-So we’re coming up to our 250th anniversary in 2020!
+This page gives you some history of our church, both the one we have now and the ‘old’ one.
+Our present church is on Sunny Avenue in Bury.
+It was built in the 1960’s on land given by Lord Derby back in 1914.
+Originally it was to be a daughter church to the old St John’s, which was built in 1770.
+So, we marked our 250th anniversary in 2020!